-SVD is a supply voltage detector to monitor the power supply voltage applied to an external pin.
+SVD is a supply voltage detector to monitor the power supply voltage on the VDD pin or the voltage applied to an external pin.
 The main features are listed below.

-- Power supply voltage to be detected: External power supply (EXSVD) - Detectable voltage level: Selectable from among 30 levels (1.2 to 3.6 V) - Detection results: Can be read whether the power supply voltage is lower than the detection - voltage level or not. - Can generate an interrupt or a reset when low power supply voltage is de- - Interrupt: 1 system (Low power supply voltage detection interrupt) - Supports intermittent operations: Three detection cycles are selectable. - Low power supply voltage detection count function to generate an interrupt/reset when low power supply voltage is successively detected the number of times specified. - Continuous operation is also possible.
+- Power supply voltage to be detected: Selectable from VDD and an external power supply (EXSVD) - Detectable voltage level: Selectable from among 30 levels (1.2 to 3.6 V) - Detection results:

+Can be read whether the power supply voltage is lower than the detection voltage level or not. - Can generate an interrupt or a reset when low power supply voltage is detected - Interrupt: 1 system (Low power supply voltage detection interrupt) - Supports intermittent operations: Three detection cycles are selectable. - Low power supply voltage detection count function to generate an interrupt/reset when low power supply voltage is successively detected the number of times specified. - Continuous operation is also possible.